 The hormone hCG is produced in the earliest stages of pregnancy.
 During early pregnancy it plays a role in survival of the corpus luteum1 and has a significant role in the implantation of the blastocyst and protection of the embryo against immune attack at the foetal/maternal boundary.
 The pregnancy hormone hCG is initially produced by the embryo and therefore acts as a marker for its presence.2

-Clearblue Pregnancy Tests can be used up to 4 days before the period is due
+Clearblue Pregnancy Tests can be used up to 6 days before the missed period

-Published literature shows that pregnancy hCG levels reach at least 50 milli-International Units per milliliter (mIU/ml) on the day a pregnant woman’s period is due.5-7 If a Clearblue Pregnancy Test is used from the day the period is due, it is more than 99% accurate in detecting pregnancy.8 Whilst Clearblue recommends that women test from the day the period is due, the high sensitivity of Clearblue Pregnancy Tests also means that pregnancy can be detected up to 4 days before the period is due for women who wish to test early.
+Published literature shows that pregnancy hCG levels reach at least 50 milli-International Units per milliliter (mIU/ml) on the day a pregnant woman’s period is due.5-7 If a Clearblue Pregnancy Test is used from the day the period is due, it is more than 99% accurate in detecting pregnancy.8 The high sensitivity of Clearblue Pregnancy Tests means that pregnancy can be detected up to 6 days before the missed period for women who wish to test early.
 The graph below shows a typical rise in urinary level of hCG from the first detection of pregnancy.

-Clearblue pregnancy tests are over 99% accurate from the day the period is due
+Over 99% accurate from the day of the expected period

 How hCG is used to estimate the time since conception

 In order to demonstrate how hCG levels relate to the timing of conception it is important to conduct studies in which the day of conception has been accurately defined.
 Conception time can be estimated if the LH surge day is known in the cycle in which a woman became pregnant.
-LH surge is well validated as a marker of impeding ovulation,11-13 and ultrasound studies of follicular rupture have confirmed that the LH surge detected in urine occurs approximately 24-36 hours before ovulation.14 As the egg survives for only around 0.7 of a day,15 and the fertile period ends on the day of ovulation,16 conception occurs shortly after ovulation.
+LH surge is well validated as a marker of impending ovulation, 9-11 and ultrasound studies of follicular rupture have confirmed that the LH surge detected in urine occurs approximately 24-36 hours before ovulation.12 As the egg survives for only around 0.7 of a day, 13 and the fertile period ends on the day of ovulation, 14 conception occurs shortly after ovulation.
 Therefore detection of the LH surge can be used to estimate the day of conception.
 Collection of urine samples from complete menstrual cycles in which the volunteer became pregnant and the LH surge is known can demonstrate the utility of hCG in providing an estimate of time since conception.